-For a rich meat broth, empty of gamey flavor, take not of the the instructions below:
+For a rich meat broth, empty of gamey flavor, take note of the instructions below:

 - Use fresh whole spices and fry them first in hot sizzling fat, before adding the meat, as the heat will release and accentuate the spices’ aromas and flavors.

-- The key of a balanced broth flavor is not to overdue the amount of spices and to exclude the spices that are overpowering, such as the cinnamon.
+- The key for a balanced broth flavor is to not overdue the amount of spices and to exclude the spices that are overpowering, such as the cinnamon.

-- To elevate the broth flavor, sear your meat, onions, garlic on all sides, until they brown.
+- To elevate the broth flavor, sear your meat, onions, and garlic on all sides until they brown.